madisoncarpenter27/SQL-Portfolio/README.md

 # SQL-Portfolio
+This repository showcases a range of projects in PostgresSQL, completed both independently and as part of SQL and data analytics courses.
+The README highlights my independent analyses.

 **Loan Approval Analysis:**
 The loan approval dataset is a compilation of financial records and related data used to assess the